-Some experts in oral care provide important suggestions on oral care.
+Some experts in oral care provide important suggestions beyond those provided by the American Dental Association.
 In some instances, I don't agree with their entire message and leave it to you to determine what works best for you.

 In this blog, I'm including suggestions that expand on what I've already published.
 I hope you find useful information that will lead to improved general health.

-If you have an ill-defined condition and you have had ANY type of oral problem in the past or something on-going as minor as occasional bleeding gums, I suggest you do a google search for the association between your condition and oral bacteria.
+If you have an ill-defined condition and you have had ANY type of oral problem in the past or something ongoing as minor as occasional bleeding gums, I suggest you do a "brave" search for the association between your condition and oral bacteria.
 Here is one such example search for "oral bacteria" and "chronic pain."

 From Dr. Ellie: